adap/flower/doc/source/tutorial-quickstart-ios.rst

     The experimental Flower iOS SDK is not compatible with the latest version of Flower. iOS support is currently being reworked and will be released in 2025.

-    This quickstart tutorial is kepy for historical purposes and will be updated once the new iOS SDK is released.
+    This quickstart tutorial is kept for historical purposes and will be updated once the new iOS SDK is released.

 In this tutorial we will learn how to train a Neural Network on MNIST using Flower and